flecoqui/Windows10/Samples/UniversalMediaPlayer/README.md

 The Universal Media Player C# Sample Applicaton could be improved to support the following features:
 <p/>
 1. Support of Windows 10 Background Audio to play your music and your favorite radios in background mode
-2. Support of XBOX One Platform (Windows 10 Background Audio to play your music and your favorite radios
+2. Support of XBOX One Platform
+3. Support of Azure Media